reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 }
 ```

-Lastly, you will define the `handleClick` function inside the Board component to update the `squares` array holding your board's state:
+Lastly, you will define the `handleClick` function inside the Board Component to update the `squares` array holding your board's state:

 ```js {4-8}
 export default function Board() {